The Community Grant Program is no longer accepting applications.

 Thank you for your interest in the District Attorney’s Community Grant Program.

-Applications and all supporting documentation must be uploaded via the Community Grant Program Application Portal by 11:59 PM (PST) on Sunday, April 9th, 2023.
-No exceptions will be made.
 Once the application and supporting documentation are uploaded and submitted, you will receive a confirmation email.
 If you do not receive a confirmation email, please email CommunityGrant@sdcda.org immediately.
-It is the applicant’s responsibility to troubleshoot any technical issues before the due date and submit all required information via the portal prior to 11:59 PM (PST) on Sunday, April 9th, 2023.
+It is the applicant’s responsibility to troubleshoot any technical issues before the due date and submit all required information via the portal prior to 4:59 PM (PST) on Monday, March 24th, 2025.

 Should the Reviewing Committee have questions or require clarification on your application, you will receive an email from CommunityGrant@sdcda.org Please ensure the contact information listed in the application is accurate.
 If the Reviewing Committee does not receive a response within the allotted timeframe, the submitted application will not be reviewed.
+We have included the Crosswalk to Program Definitions and Guidelines as a tool to assist in completing the Community Grant Program Application.
+The tool can be accessed here: RFA 25 Crosswalk.pdf

 The San Diego County District Attorney’s Office is committed to the equitable treatment of all applicants.
 For this reason, please DIRECT ALL QUESTIONS TO THE COMMUNITY GRANT PROGRAM VIA EMAIL: CommunityGrant@sdcda.org APPLICANTS WHO DIRECTLY REACH OUT TO DISTRICT ATTORNEY STAFF REGARDING THEIR APPLICATION, MAY BE DISQUALIFIED.